July 2023

 While it is important to implement a sense of structure in your skip-level meetings to get the best results, you can switch it up a bit to prevent stale meetings with no fresh input.
 Start with a joke, share a quick anecdote, or encourage your employee to share about their weekend plans - informal talk at the beginning creates a calm environment.

-Instead of following the same old questions, you can leave some time for asking your employee about their ideas and what they would like to see - whether it is about new ideas for the organization, team workshops to attend or ways of working together, make sure to show genuine interest and don’t shut down bold ideas - remember that a dialogue goes both ways and emphasize that honest feedback is what keeps the ball rolling.
+Instead of following the same old questions, you can leave some time for asking your employee about their ideas and what they would like to see.
+Remember that a dialogue goes both ways and emphasize that honest feedback is what keeps the ball rolling.

 Use AI-powered tools!

 Let’s be honest, taking notes and being fully present at a meeting can be hard.
-Even engaging in a feedback meeting and remembering what was said even after a week can be a challenging task when added on top of the usual work responsibilities.
 Ever thought of using AI to make smarter use of your time by streamlining work processes?

-We recommend using AI-powered virtual assistants, like jamie, to help you stay on top of your meeting notes - it summarizes meeting notes for you in just one click and provides you with a professional summary, a full transcript and even action items.
-Impress your boss by staying on top of your feedback or gathering your notes for all your employees in one place.
+We recommend using AI-powered virtual assistants, like jamie, to help you stay on top of your meeting notes - it summarizes meeting notes for you in just one click and provides you with a professional summary, a full transcript, and even action items.
 Try it out now for free here.

 If you are looking for more tips on how to boost your productivity during meetings or the best AI tools to use in meetings, check out our guides and find more information in our blog.